jakobharder/anno1800-jakobs-mods/mods/skin-electric-wires/README.md

 ![](./banner.jpg)

-Replace the rather ugly electric poles with more elegant versions.
+Modern and elegant electric poles perfect for big cities.
+They also work nicely with diagonal zigzag streets.

 ## Notes